tsnellgrove/dark_castle3/doc/to_do.md

 		- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
 		- if fail validate() , buffer error and end app_main()

+- TBD: interpreter - should all nouns be singular?
+Can 'a' vs. 'an' be fixed?
 - TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
 - TBD: pass 'mode' into verb methods
 - TBD: 'mode' = 'validate' or 'exe_std'